TristanGarry/tristangarry.github.io/README.md

 # personalwebsite

-This is a temporary landing page for my website while I figure out how I want to build it.
+This is a website that I will probably just use to park my domain.